gautamnitin/sqssampleproject/README.md

 ./mvnw.cmd spring-boot:run
 ```

-When starting, the app will connect to LocalStack SQS.
-The queue `employee-queue` should already exist from the init script.
+When starting, the app will connect to LocalStack SQS and to the local PostgreSQL container.

 ## Test via Swagger UI
 Swagger UI is available once the app is running.